Skip to content

 Online Poker

 Online poker is legal and available through MSIGA-participating platforms.
-Michigan joined the Multi-State Internet Gaming Agreement (MSIGA) on May 23, 2022 — the first new MSIGA member since 2017 — connecting Michigan players to the six-state shared pool (NV, DE, NJ, MI, WV, PA).
+Michigan joined the Multi-State Internet Gaming Agreement (MSIGA) on May 23, 2022 — the first new MSIGA member since 2017 — connecting Michigan players to the six-state shared pool.
+WSOP.com is the long-standing participant; BetMGM Poker was authorized for MSIGA shared liquidity on November 6, 2024.

 DetailInformation